SUNY Geneseo SART

 Hours of operation

 We will offer this service during the fall and spring semesters when students are on campus and classes are in session (i.e., not over breaks).
 During these times, at least one advocate and one driver will be on call from 8 pm to 8 am, 7 days a week.
 There will also be a back up advocate and driver on call.

 Limitations and disclaimers

-Our administrative board (as of Fall 2013)
+Our administrative board (for Fall 2014)

 Other board members: Jennifer Katz (SARTeam Director, Associate Professor, Psychology) Melinda DuBois (Health & Counseling) and Scott Kenney (University Police)